highcharts-for-python/highcharts-gantt/docs/using.rst

 *****************************************************

-`Highcharts JS <https://www.highcharts.com>`__ is a large, robust, and complicated JavaScript library.
+`Highcharts JS <https://www.highcharts.com>`__ is a large, robust, and complicated suite of JavaScript libraries.
 If in doubt, take a look at their extensive `documentation <https://www.highcharts.com/docs/index>`_ and in particular their `API reference`_.
-Because **Highcharts for Python** and **Highcharts Stock for Python** wrap the Highcharts API, their design is heavily shaped by Highcharts JS' own design - as one should expect.
+Because **Highcharts for Python** and **Highcharts Gantt for Python** wrap the Highcharts API, their design is heavily shaped by Highcharts JS' own design - as one should expect.

 However, one of the main goals of the **Highcharts for Python** toolkit is to make the